scaredos/cfbypass/README.md

 Cloudflare Bypass in Python

 ### Simplest Way In The World To Bypass Cloudflare
-In Linux CLI:
-'python cflinux.py --website website.com --verbosity low'
-In Windows CLI:
-'py cfwin.py'
-In Mac CLI:
+In CLI:
-'python cfmac.py'
+python cfmain.py
+or
+py cfmain.py
 ### My Social Media's
 Instagram: Scaredkys
 Twitter: FuckBinary